 Do you frequently wake up fully dressed, reeking of coffee, with Post-it notes stuck to your face?
 Are you an information junkie, a detail fiend, or a wisdom addict?
-If so, you are probably suffering from being a writer; but don’t feel bad; I have it, too.
-In the interest of exploring the sphere of the person of letters, this column draws on articles, books and movies, writers real and fictional, and my own seriocomic writing adventures.
-With its finger ever on the verbal pulse, "Confessions of a Word Junkie" looks at the good, the bad and the ugly in the world of words.
+If so, you’re probably suffering from being a writer; but don’t feel bad; I have it, too.